Coconut Oil in Skin Care

 Unrefined coconut oil is an extract pressed from coconut meat, either alongside or separated from the coconut's water.
 The process is called "wet pressing" with coconut water, and "dry pressing" without coconut water.
 (3)

-No further processing is performed on unrefined coconut oil.
+After a little cleaning, no further processing is performed on unrefined coconut oil.

 Unrefined coconut oil maintains the fragrance and flavor of coconuts, so is used in food products as well as skin care products.